 …Marital Status Changes

-To request a change in beneficiary, the participant must complete a Beneficiary Designation Form.
-If the participant is married and wants to name someone other than his or her spouse, the spouse needs to give consent.
+To request a change in beneficiary, the participant should log on to his/her account and see the Add/Edit Beneficiary link under the “Personal” section.
+If the participant is married and wants to name someone other than his or her spouse, the spouse needs to give consent and, therefore, the participant will instead need to use the Beneficiary Designation Form.
 An Authorized Plan Representative or notary public must witness the spouse’s signature.
 The date of the witness’s signature must be the same date as the spouse’s signature.

 For instructions on completing Beneficiary Designation Form, see “Online Enrollment Beneficiary Designations.”